MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 <!--/RegistryMapped-->
 <!--SupportedValues-->
-Valid values: from 0 to 599940, where the value is the amount of inactivity time (in seconds), after which the session will be locked.
+Valid values: From 0 to 599940, where the value is the amount of inactivity time (in seconds) after which the session will be locked.
 If it is set to zero (0), the setting is disabled.

 <!--/SupportedValues-->
 <!--/Policy-->